 Alison Jones, member of the Society of Environmental Journalists, attended this one-day workshop in NYC exploring emerging forms of environmental storytelling including online video, long-form narratives, data visualization, podcasting and social media.

 March 26 – June 30, 2015: “Across Watersheds” a traveling photo exhibit – Photography by Alison M. Jones.
 The Unitarian Society, 176 Tices Lane, East Brunswick, NJ.

 May 27, 2015: Photo Exhibition by Alison M. Jones at Festival of the Arts

 Art, Music, Theatrical performances for all to enjoy at Far Hills Country Day School, 697 Mine Brook Road, Far Hills, NJ.
 Free and Open to the Public

-NWNL Director Alison Jones was based in Nairobi to update NWNL documentation and research of its three African casestudy watersheds: The Nile, Mara and Omo River Basins.
-Her focus included the current status of Gibe III Dam and Omo agricultural schemes on Lake Turkana water levels; the sustainability of the Serengeti and Maasai Mara ecosystems and biodiversity in the face of poaching and increasing development pressures; and the declining level of Lake Victoria whose outflow to the White Nile is controlled by Uganda.
+Conservation photographer Alison Jones returned to the Nile, Mara and Omo River Basins to document the current status of Gibe III Dam and Omo agricultural schemes on Lake Turkana water levels; the sustainability of the Serengeti and Maasai Mara ecosystems and biodiversity in the face of poaching and increasing development pressures; and the declining level of Lake Victoria whose outflow to the White Nile is controlled by Uganda.